sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-plan-level/xpa-sac-hxm-add-plan-level.md

 ---

 ## Prerequisites
-- You are familiar with the **SAP Human Experience Management (HXM) Workforce Planning content** from the xP&A Business Content Suite.
+- You are familiar with the You are familiar with the **xP&A - Operational Workforce Planning** content from the xP&A Business Content Suite.
 Reference: [Getting Started tutorial](xpa-sac-hxm-workforceplanning-gettoknow)
-- You have installed the **SAP Human Experience Management (HXM) Workforce Planning content** in an SAP Analytics Cloud tenant.
+- You have installed the You are familiar with the **xP&A - Operational Workforce Planning** content in an SAP Analytics Cloud tenant.
 Reference: [Business Content Installation Guide](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/00f68c2e08b941f081002fd3691d86a7/078868f57f3346a98c3233207bd211c7.html), [Content Package User Guide](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html)

 ## You will learn
-- The meaning of the term **Plan Level** in the context of the HXM Operational Workforce Planning Content Package for SAP Analytics Cloud
+- The meaning of the term **Plan Level** in the context of the xP&A Operational Workforce Planning Content Package for SAP Analytics Cloud
 - Which steps are required in order to add a new Plan Level
 - This includes...
   -modifying dimensions in the data model
   -adjusting all affected Data Actions
   -maintaining cost parameters for the new Plan Level

+## Intro
+In this tutorial you will learn how to create and add a new Plan Level.

+In case you have any questions or require further support, please use the [SAP Question Form](https://community.sap.com/t5/forums/postpage/choose-node/true/product-id/bcbf0782-ce74-43b8-b695-dafd7c1ff1c1/board-id/technology-questions).

+If you have a specific request to our team in regards to the business content, you may also submit a request using the [SAP Influence Platform](https://influence.sap.com/sap/ino/#/idea-create?campaign=884&title=Extended%20Planning%20and%20Analysis%3A%20content&tags=Extended%20Planning%20and%20Analysis&RespList=cust.ino.config.SAP_ANALYTICS_CLOUD_SAP_DIGITAL_BOARDROOM.BIZ_CONTENT).

+If you are interested in more xP&A topics, related business content packages, or videos showing the content in action, feel free to check out our community page [Extended Planning & Analysis Business Content](https://community.sap.com/topics/cloud-analytics/planning/content).

 ### Understanding the term Plan Level
-In the scope of the [Human Resources - HXM Operational Workforce Planning Content Package for SAP Analytics Cloud](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html), the term **Plan Level** describes the high level point of view which is used by the planner for the planning activities.
+In the scope of the [xP&A - Operational Workforce Planning Content Package for SAP Analytics Cloud](https://help.sap.com/docs/SAP_ANALYTICS_CLOUD/42093f14b43c485fbe3adbbe81eff6c8/7032f23e00b34a7ab6d79af20a8792a7.html), the term **Plan Level** describes the high level point of view which is used by the planner for the planning activities.

 Per default, the content package comes with five pre-defined Plan Levels.